PeterCxy/shadowsocks-auto-redir.sh/README.md

 `bypass_preset`: Include a predefined set of IPs to which traffic should not go through Shadowsocks proxy (currently only `chnroute` available which excludes all Chinese Mainland IPs)
 `ota`: Enable One-Time Authentication or not.

+__NOTE: This script does nothing to resolve DNS poisoning.
+If your network is subject to DNS poisoning, an anti-poisoning DNS server should be used or set up.__

 Updating
 ---